This post updates as I gain countries, and serves as an index of sorts to much of the content here.

 - France, Belgium and Ireland

 The only other countries I visited as a child, via a couple of mid-90s school trips (language practice and historical tours, respectively) plus a family holiday to Brittany and a daytrip – by ferry – to Ireland.
 None of these necessitated having a passport of my own!
 Despite getting started over twenty years ago, I’ve spent relatively little time in France, although my first holiday with Alo was in Strasbourg.
-Our next was in Brussels, which has become a regular stopping point when travelling to and from The Netherlands by train.
+Our next was in Brussels, which became a regular stopping point when travelling to and from The Netherlands by train.
 Ireland remains the most neglected of the three, with just a pair of visits as an adult, both to Dublin in 2007.

 My first ever flight was to Oslo – well, to Torp, then a bus to Oslo – just before Christmas 2004 (and shortly after my 21st birthday, for which my grandparents got me a passport).
 Perhaps an unusual debut, but a destination that would become a firm favourite; I’ve now visited the capital five times (most recently in 2022), plus the more remote Ålesund (in 2009) and the much more remote territory of Svalbard (in 2016).

 - The Netherlands

 In 2007 I claimed two new countries in one trip by adding a German holiday to my Dutch summerschooling – this was so I could meet up with a Maltese friend I’d met earlier in the year in Ireland.
 I think it’s fair to mark this as the beginnings of a more international phase of my life, helped by entering gradschool.
 Or less pretentiously, this was the year I caught the travel bug, helped by gradschool funds!
-I’ve since made a dedicated return to Germany in search of curiosities in Berlin; dipped in and out as part of a three country adventure; and visited Stuttgart for climbing events.
+I’ve since made a dedicated return to Germany in search of curiosities in Berlin; dipped in and out as part of a three country adventure; and visited Stuttgart and Frankfurt for climbing events.